pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 ```
 **
 ```
 This pattern will match anything at any level.
-So it will match these keys:
+So it will match these paths:

 ```
 resourceA